andybywire/sanity-plugin-taxonomy-manager/README.md

     taxonomyManager({
       // Optional: Set a Base URI to use for new concepts & concept schemes
       baseUri: 'https://example.com/',
+      // Optional: Use `customConceptFields` and `customSchemeFields` keys to add custom fields to Concept or Concept Scheme document types
+      customConceptFields: [
+        {
+          name: 'sameAs',
+          title: 'Same As',
+          type: 'url',
+          description:
+            'Specify a fully qualified IRI that identifies the same concept in another vocabulary', },
+      ],
     }),
   ],
   schema: {